The Dingli stand

 | PA/07438/24 | 2024 | Conversion of disused fireworks factory to olive oil production | Triq Panoramika, Dingli | Pending |

-| PA/04851/25 | 2025 | Sanctioning agricultural room, animal enclosure, walls, water tank | Trejqet l-Irdumijiet, Dingli | Pending |
+| PA/04851/25 | 2025 | To sanction agricultural room and propose widening of site access | Trejqet l-Irdumijiet, Dingli | Approved |

 The pattern is familiar: a mix of sanctioning (legalising already-built structures), agricultural buildings that establish a foothold, and residential applications that push habitation further along the cliffs.
 The conversion of a fireworks factory to an olive oil facility (PA/07438/24) shows how industrial-to-commercial conversion creeps into even the most protected landscapes.